Barksdale participates in Bomber Task Force Mission in Indo-Pacific region

-A U.S. Air Force B-52H Stratofortress assigned to the 20th Expeditionary Bomb Squadron at Barksdale Air Force Base, Louisiana, departs from Andersen Air Force Base, Guam, July 10, 2023.
-Bomber missions enable crews to maintain a high state of readiness and proficiency and validate the always-ready global strike capability.
-(U.S. Air Force photo by Airman 1st Class Nia Jacobs)
+U.S. Air Force B-52H Stratofortresses assigned to the 20th Expeditionary Bomb Squadron at Barksdale Air Force Base, Louisiana, take off from and land on Andersen Air Force Base, Guam, July 10, 2023.
+The U.S. routinely and visibly demonstrates commitment to Allies and partners through the global employment of our military force.
+(U.S. Air Force video by Tech.
+Sgt.
+Delia Martinez)

 |Date Taken: